 The cotton industry utilizes a multifaceted approach to the problem of insects.
 Known as Integrated Pest Management (IPM), it keeps pests below yield-damaging levels.
 IPM is dependent on natural populations of beneficial insects to suppress damaging pests.
 Additionally, some cotton varieties are genetically bred to be less attractive to insects.

 Some plants are improved by modern biotechnology, which causes the plant to be resistant to certain damaging worms.
-Other modern biocontrol strategies also are used.
-For example, where populations of damaging pink bollworm insects break out, sterile insect releases are used to target the pest and minimize disruption to the beneficial insects.
 Also, cultural practices that promote earliness and short-season production reduce the vulnerability of cotton production to pests.
 Plant protection chemicals are often used to prevent devastating crop losses to insects.
 All plant protection methods used on plants in the U.S. are thoroughly evaluated by the Environmental Protection Agency (EPA) to assure food safety and protection to humans, animals and to the environment.